-The application period for LL.M. students is May 19-June 2, 2017.
+The application period for LL.M. students will be in June 2018.
 (Please note there is a separate application form for LL.M. students.)
 If you have questions regarding the application procedure, please contact Angelina Fisher at fishera@exchange.law.nyu.edu.

-Students who took the Clinic in Fall 2016 are as follows:
+Students who took the Clinic in Fall 2017 are as follows: